Connected Curriculum

 Engage with the Self Evaluation Tool

-1. Open the first page of the Self Evaluation Tool (xls) and consider the extent to which your module or programmes integrates the six elements of the Connected Curriculum.
+3. Open the second page of Self Evaluation Tool and begin to score your module or programme.

 Intended use of Self Evaluation Tool

-In the Self Evaluation tool, the six elements are separated to provide greater clarity, but many modules and programmes combine these elements in a range of different approaches and activities.
+In the Self Evaluation tool, the six elements of the Connected Curriculum are separated to provide greater clarity, but many modules and programmes combine these elements in a range of different approaches and activities.
 While the structure of the table suggests a progression from left to right, it may not be appropriate for a discipline or a module to focus on the element other than as an introductory consideration.
-The intention is that this self-evaluation tool provides guidance to staff on how to integrate the various elements of the Connected Curriculum and additional resources will be provided on the Connected curriculum website to further support this work.
+The intention is that this self-evaluation tool provides guidance to staff on how to integrate the various elements of the Connected Curriculum and additional resources will be provided below and via the Connected Curriculum short course to further support this work.

 This tool was designed to support staff in the following activities: